akka/akka/akka-docs/src/main/paradox/stream/stream-integrations.md

 The final piece of this pipeline is to generate the demand that pulls the tweet authors information through the emailing pipeline: we attach a `Sink.ignore` which makes it all run.
-If our email process would return some interesting data for further transformation then we would of course not ignore it but send that result stream onwards for further processing or storage.
+If our email process would return some interesting data for further transformation then we would not ignore it but send that result stream onwards for further processing or storage.

 Note that `mapAsync` preserves the order of the stream elements.
 In this example the order